micmejia/bible-dump/NKJV/Revelation/Rev 8.md

 So the seven angels who had the seven trumpets prepared themselves to sound. ## First Trumpet: Vegetation Struck

 ###### 7
-The first angel sounded: And hail and fire followed, mingled with blood, and they were thrown to the [^a]earth.
+The first angel sounded: And hail and fire followed, mingled with blood, and they were thrown to the earth.
 And a third of the trees were burned up, and all green grass was burned up. ## Second Trumpet: The Seas Struck

 ###### 8
 Then the second angel sounded: And _something_ like a great mountain burning with fire was thrown into the sea, and a third of the sea became blood.